Call4Cloud | MMP-C | Autopilot | Device Preparation

 Even though this blog is more about the detection rules, I still needed to show you how the uninstall will take place when you are uninstalling an App that is targeted at the User Context.

-As always we have configured the uninstall string to make sure when the Company Portal is ready to offer us the Uninstall button, we have everything in place.
+As always, we have configured the uninstall string to ensure that when the Company Portal is ready to offer us the Uninstall button, we have everything in place.

-But for now, we still need to assign a user group to uninstall section to make sure the user-installed app will be uninstalled.
-When taking a look at the IME log we will notice that the uninstall will also take place in the user context!
+But for now, we still need to assign a user group to the uninstall section to ensure the user-installed app is uninstalled.
+When we look at the IME log, we will notice that the uninstall also takes place in the user context!

 As shown above, the Win32AppInstaller will be launched in the user session (Username is DOMEIN\Rudy).
 Within a few seconds, the Xelion uninstall prompt will be shown in the user his session!